cmadland/web-hub/pages/06.presentations/03.candidacy/deckset.md

 ![methods-viz](methods-viz.png)

 ^Key to mixed research projects is the collection of multiple types of data, analyzing the two sets separately (although sometimes with previous analyses informing subsequent analyses), following the protocols of analysis in each approach, then ensuring that there are connection points between the two approaches (Bazeley, 2018).
 Connection points in this project are shown with dotted lines.
-The pilot phase will inform the phase 1 data collection and analysis.
-Inferences from phase 1a will inform the analysis of phase 1b data as well as the semi-structured interviews in phase 2.
-Phase 1b inferences will be combined with phase 1a to form phase 1 meta-inferences and will also, in combination with phase 1 meta-inferences inform the questions in the semi-structured interviews.
-Phase 1 and phase 2 inferences will be combined to form project-level meta-inferences.
+The pilot phase will inform phase 1 analysis, which will in turn inform phase 2.